 So, how can a solid logistics strategy or partner help a company grow and why is it important to stay nimble?

-When your network expands
+When your logistics operation expands

 For most companies, growth comes about through entering new markets or expanding geographically.
 Transportation is a business of distance, meaning as shipping distances increase so do costs.
 This makes the proximity of you to your customers a major factor in your logistics costs and the service levels you provide.